What Data Aggregation Is And How It Helps Your Business

 1. What is data aggregation?

-2. The ways data aggregation helps e-commerce businesses
+2. The ways aggregation of data helps ecommerce businesses

 3. How can you aggregate your business data?